GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

   - Delete any existing baseline file by running the `Erase-Baseline-If-Already-Exists` function.

-  - Calculate the hash for each file and store the data in a "baseline.txt" CSV file using the following command:
+  - Calculate the hash for each file and store the data in a "baseline.txt" file using the following command:

     ```